abhisek2004/Minor-Project-II-Smart-Hospital-Management-System/README.md

 ## 📌 Overview
 The **Smart Hospital Management System** is a comprehensive web-based platform designed to streamline hospital operations, improve patient management, and enhance overall healthcare efficiency.
 It includes various modules catering to patients, doctors, administrators, and hospital staff, ensuring a seamless and effective healthcare experience.

-## 🚀 Features

-### 🔄 General Features
-- User-friendly and responsive interface
-- Secure login and authentication system
-- Role-based access control for patients, doctors, admins, and super admins
-- Data encryption and secure storage
-- Real-time analytics and reporting
-- Integrated notification and alert system
-- Fully scalable architecture

-### 🌍 Webpages & Functionalities

-#### 🏥 Landing Page
-A welcoming homepage providing an overview of the hospital’s services, mission, and values, with quick access to essential functions like login, registration, and service information.

-#### 📝 User Registration
-A form-based page allowing users to create an account with essential details, featuring form validation for accurate data entry and a secure registration process.

-#### 🔐 User Login
-A secure login page for registered users to access their accounts with options for password recovery.

-#### 📊 User Dashboard
-A personalized interface where users can:
-- View and manage their profiles
-- Track appointments
-- Access healthcare resources
-- Receive notifications

-#### 🦸‍♂️ Super Admin Dashboard
-A high-level management interface for super admins to:
-- Oversee hospital operations
-- Manage users and roles
-- Access advanced analytics
-- Ensure smooth system functionality

-#### 🔒 Super Admin Login
-A secure page for super admins to access administrative controls.

-#### 📋 Admin Dashboard
-A comprehensive dashboard providing insights into hospital operations, patient statistics, and inventory management.
-Admins can manage user roles and permissions.

-#### 🔑 Admin Login
-A secure login page for hospital administrators to manage operations.

-#### 👩‍⚕️ Add Patient
-A form-based interface for admins and doctors to input patient details, including medical history and contact information.

-#### 👨‍⚕️ Add Doctor
-A dedicated page to add new doctor profiles, including qualifications, specialties, and availability.

-#### 💊 Inventory Management
-A system for tracking medicines and supplies, viewing stock levels, expiration dates, and managing reorders.

-#### 🩺 Doctor Dashboard
-A personalized portal for doctors to:
-- Manage appointments
-- View patient records
-- Access medical history

-#### 💬 Feedback System
-A section where patients can submit feedback on hospital services to improve patient care and satisfaction.

-#### 🛏️ Bed Availability
-A real-time tracking system displaying available hospital beds, aiding in efficient patient admissions and discharges.

-#### 🗓️ OPD Availability
-A scheduling module for outpatient department (OPD) services, allowing patients to check availability and book appointments.

-### Additional Functionalities

-16. **📝 Patient Registration** – Dedicated registration page for new patients.
-17. **🏥 Hospital Services Overview** – Detailed descriptions of hospital services.
-18. **📅 Appointment Scheduling** – Easy booking, viewing, and management of appointments.
-19. **📂 Patient Records** – Secure storage and access to medical records.
-20. **📝 Patient Discharge Summary** – Documenting and managing patient discharge details.
-21. **📊 Reports & Analytics** – Generating hospital operation and resource reports.
-22. **⚕️ Doctor Profiles** – Listing doctors with their specialties and availability.
-23. **🛏️ Real-Time Bed Availability** – Up-to-date hospital bed tracking system.
-24. **🏥 Emergency Services** – Information on ambulance availability and emergency care.
-25. **📝 Health Information & Tips** – Educational content on medical conditions and wellness.
-26. **📦 Supplies & Equipment Inventory** – Management of medical equipment and stock.
-27. **📲 Notifications & Alerts** – System-wide notifications for appointments and emergencies.
-28. **💻 Telemedicine Portal** – Virtual consultation services for remote healthcare.
-29. **📞 Contact Us** – Hospital contact details and communication channels.
-30. **🔄 System Administration** – Managing system settings, user roles, and configurations.
-31. **📚 Training & Resources** – Staff training materials and guides.
-32. **📝 Patient Feedback & Grievance** – A platform for submitting complaints and feedback.

 ## 🛠️ Tech Stack
 - **Frontend:** HTML, CSS, JavaScript, React.js